JHubi1/gitbaker/README.md

 Did you ever wanted to show the latest commit number or the last commit message in your Flutter app, as a version number for example?
 GitBaker is here to help you with that.
 It bakes the information from your Git repository directly into your Flutter or Dart project.

+> An example for a generated file can be found [in the example folder](https://github.com/JHubi1/gitbaker/blob/main/example/gitbaker.g.dart).

 ## Usage

 Firstly, add the GitBaker package to your project by running the following command: